 Filmmakers will have the chance for their work to be seen by a prestigious panel of adjudicators which has in recent years included Academy Award Nominated Fodhla Cronin O'Reilly, Academy Award winner Benjamin Cleary, Sundance Grand Jury prize winner, Jim Cummings, Directors Lenny Abrahamson and Paul Greengrass and Producer Finola Dwyer.

-We welcome feature film submissions and It is important to note that programme slots for feature films are limited.
+It is important to note that programme slots for feature films are extremely limited.

-FINAL deadline for submissions is 20th July 2018 for all categories.
+Regular deadline is July 31st 2020 while a FINAL extended deadline for submissions is 20th August 2020 for all categories.

-For the Best of Kerry programme we would like to know about the Kerry link to your film.
+For the Kerry Connection programme we would like to know about the Kerry link to your film.
 What is your link to the Kingdom?
 Was your film made in Kerry.
 Submit to the Kerry Connection category.